Back to the Future (franchise): Books

-Each film in the trilogy also received a novelization that expanded on the movies by adding scenes, characters, and dialog, often culled from early-draft scripts.
+Each film in the trilogy also received a novelization that expanded on the movies by adding scenes, characters, and dialogue, often culled from early draft scripts.

 In 2012, Hasslein Books released A Matter of Time: The Unauthorized Back to the Future Lexicon, written by Rich Handley.
 The book was released in cooperation with BTTF.com, the official Back to the Future website.
 A second volume, Back in Time: The Unauthorized Back to the Future Chronology, by Greg Mitchell and Rich Handley, was released in 2013.

-Back to the Future: The Ultimate Visual History is an officially licensed book which includes 224 pages of behind-the-scenes stories, interviews, rare and never-before-seen images, concept art, storyboards, photos, and special removable replicas of paper items from the films.
+Back to the Future: The Ultimate Visual History is an officially licensed book that includes 224 pages of behind-the-scenes stories, interviews, rare and never-before-seen images, concept art, storyboards, photos, and special removable replicas of paper items from the films.
 The book was written by Michael Klastorin, who was the production publicist on Back to the Future Part II and Part III.
-The book includes a foreword by Michael J. Fox, preface by Christopher Lloyd, introduction by Bob Gale and an afterword by Robert Zemeckis.
+The book includes a foreword by Michael J. Fox, a preface by Christopher Lloyd, an introduction by Bob Gale, and an afterword by Robert Zemeckis.
 It was released on October 16, 2015, to coincide with Back to the Future Day, and was published by Titan Books in the UK and Harper Design in the US.
-It was reissued on November 3, 2020, with added contents, to commemorate the 35th anniversary of the trilogy.
+It was reissued on November 3, 2020, with added content to commemorate the 35th anniversary of the trilogy.